Public Security Police (Syria): INTERPOL membership

 At the central level, the Directorate is the body in charge for relations with INTERPOL, of which the country has been a member since 1953.

-As of October 2021, Syria was readmitted to INTERPOL’s global police communications network after being subjected to restrictive measures since 2011, thereby allowing Damascus to access databases, communicate with the other 195 members, and issue international arrest warrants, called "red notices".
+As of October 2021, Syria was readmitted to INTERPOL's global police communications network after being subjected to restrictive measures since 2011, thereby allowing Damascus to access databases, communicate with the other 195 members, and issue international arrest warrants, called "red notices".
 The Directorate has its own Commission for combating money laundering in cooperation with the Commission of the same name at the Central Bank of Syria.

-Criminal Security Department
+Criminal Security Directorate

 The Criminal Security Department is the subdivision of the Criminal Security Directorate which is in charge for general investigative police duties.
 Police records in Syria are maintained by the Ministry of Interior, Criminal Security Department and separate records are maintained by each jurisdiction: some jurisdictions are computerized, but there is no central computerized database.
 It is organized at the provincial level.

 Within the Criminal Security there is a subdivision known as the "Department of Protection of Public Moralities", tasked with investigating suspect homosexuals and their activities.
 Between 2021 and 2024, the director of the Criminal Security Department was Maj.
 Gen. Hussein Jumaa.
 In April 2024, Major General Turki Al-Saeed was named as a Director of the Criminal Security Department.